Mike Yastrzemski Player Props: Giants vs. Dodgers

-Mike Yastrzemski -- 1-for-4 in his last game -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Dustin May on the mound, on April 11 at 9:45 PM ET.
+After going 2-for-4 with a double in his most recent game, Mike Yastrzemski and the San Francisco Giants face the Los Angeles Dodgers (who will start Clayton Kershaw) at 9:45 PM ET on Wednesday.

-He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.
+He strung together two hits (going 2-for-4 with a double) in his last appearance against the Dodgers.

 Mike Yastrzemski Game Info & Props vs. the Dodgers